There are a number of ways for players to join the PDC circuit, as detailed below.

 Players from the UK, Republic of Ireland and Gibraltar will compete in the UK Qualifying School, with players from all other European nations competing in the European Qualifying School.
 Players from other nations may choose in which Qualifying School to compete.

-Entries will be available through the PDC Entry System.
+Entries are be available through the PDC Entry System.

 New players must Register their details at this link.
 Following your registration, you will receive an email to confirm that you are available to enter tournaments, and at this stage you can login to make your entry to the relevant events.
 This verification may take up to 48 hours.

-The 2023 Challenge Tour will be for PDPA Associate Members, who competed at Qualifying School but did not win a Tour Card.
+The 2025 Challenge Tour is for PDPA Associate Members who competed at Qualifying School but did not win a Tour Card.

-Entry will be available via the PDC Entry System.
+Entry is available via the PDC Entry System.

 The PDC Women's Series is open to women aged 16 and above; players can play from the day on which they turn 16 during the year.

-Entries will be available through the PDC Entry System.
+Entries are available through the PDC Entry System.

 New players must Register their details at this link.
 Following your registration, you will receive an email to confirm that you are available to enter tournaments, and at this stage you can login to make your entry to the relevant events.
 This verification may take up to 48 hours.